StoneStepsInc/exiv2-nuget/nuget/README.txt

 Do not install this package if your projects use debug configurations without UseDebugLibraries.
-Note that CMake-generated Visual Studio projects will not emit this property.
+Note that CMake-generated Visual Studio projects will not emit this property before CMake v3.30.0.

 The Exiv2 libraries call functions in these Windows libraries, which need to be added as linker input to the Visual Studio